 - ii.
-Requirements document (PWS, SOW, etc.): The requirements document must outline the classified work to be performed and clearly state how and why the contractor will require continuous access to CNSI, at what level (Confidential, Secret, Top Secret), to what extent (meetings, direct access to classified material, or access to classified systems), and which task(s) are associated with access to CNSI. - b.
-The ISP will produce a Draft DD-254 for the Contracting Officer Representative to provide to the Contracting Officer.
+Select a Government Certifying Official within NCCS.
+This role is the Contracting Officer or other individual delegated in writing by the Contracting Officer, generally the Contracting Officer's Representative.
+This individual will certify that the security requirements stated in the DD-254 are complete and adequate for safeguarding the classified information to be released or generated under the contract. - iii.
+Select a Contracting Officer within NCCS.
+This role officially releases the DD Form-254 within NCCS to the contractor.
+This role must be performed by a Government Contracting Officer and cannot be delegated. - iv.
+Submit a requirements document (PWS, SOW, etc.).
+The requirements document must outline the classified work to be performed and clearly state how and why the contractor will require continuous access to CNSI, at what level (Confidential, Secret, Top Secret), to what extent (meetings, direct access to classified material, or access to classified systems), and which task(s) are associated with access to CNSI. - b.
+The ISP will review the requirements document to ensure the Draft DD-254 is compliant and contains all required information to meet the access required for performance on the classified contract.
+The ISP will then provide a Draft DD254 to the Contracting Officer and the list of necessary security clauses and provisions that must be included in the solicitation and resulting contract or agreement.